 At least 18 for both parties.
 If one or both is younger than 18, but 16 or older, it is still possible to get a license, but you are required to do much more (see Marriages Involving Minors below).
 In any case, we may require you to show proof of age and identity (birth certificate and/or picture ID).

 Appearance of both parties:

-We have to have BOTH parties’ signatures on the application and blood test certificate, if presented, BEFORE we can issue the license.
+We have to have BOTH parties’ signatures on the application BEFORE we can issue the license.

 Marriage licenses are public record and we cannot withhold them from the media or anyone else.
 If you ask us, we will be happy to pass your request for non-publication on to the press, but the decision whether to publish or not is up to the media.